Hiking Banff National Park - panoramic view outdoor tree nature snow sky landscape mountain water pond lake forest surrounded

 No

-Larch Valley is best visited in fall (September to early October) when the larch trees turn golden yellow, creating stunning alpine scenery.
+Larch Valley is best visited in fall (mid to late September) when the larch trees turn golden yellow, creating stunning alpine scenery.
+The trail is typically accessible from June through September.
 The trail may have snow or be inaccessible during winter months, so check current conditions with Parks Canada before planning your visit.

 The Larch Valley trail offers beautiful alpine views as you ascend through the valley, with the highlight being the golden larch trees during fall season.
-The moderate elevation gain of 535 m provides increasingly expansive views of the surrounding Canadian Rockies landscape.
+The elevation gain of 535 m provides increasingly expansive views of the surrounding Canadian Rockies landscape.
+Expect to encounter marmots, ground squirrels, and potentially grizzly bears—remain alert and follow proper bear safety protocols.

 Didn't find your answer?